RobiTheGit/SalesTaxCalc/README.md

 # SalesTaxCalc
-A thing to calculate sales taz
+A thing to calculate sales tax